-- 48. Plaintiff re-alleges and incorporates by reference into this cause of action each and every allegation set forth in each and every paragraph of this Complaint. - 49.
-The Declaratory Judgment Act, 28 U.S.C. § 2201(a), provides that in "a case of actual controversy within its jurisdiction . . . any court of the United States . . . may declare the rights and other legal relations of any interested party seeking such declaration, whether or not further relief is or could be sought."
-28 U.S.C. § 2201(a). - 50.
-An actual controversy has arisen between Plaintiff and Defendant as to the rights, duties, responsibilities and obligations of the parties under the Policy in that Plaintiff contends and, on information and belief, Defendant disputes and denies that: - a.
-The Orders constitute a prohibition of access to Plaintiff's Insured Property; - b.
+47. Plaintiff re-alleges and incorporates by reference into this cause of action each and every allegation set forth in each and every paragraph of this Complaint.

+48. The Declaratory Judgment Act, 28 U.S.C. § 2201(a), provides that in "a case of actual controversy within its jurisdiction . . . any court of the United States . . . may declare the rights and other legal relations of any interested party seeking such declaration, whether or not further relief is or could be sought."
+28 U.S.C. § 2201(a).

+49. An actual controversy has arisen between Plaintiff and the Defendant as to the rights, duties, responsibilities and obligations of the parties under the terms of the Policy in that Plaintiff contends and, on information and belief, the Defendant disputes and denies that:

+- a.
+The Civil Authorities' Orders constitute a prohibition of access to Plaintiff's Insured Property; - b.
 The prohibition of access by the Orders has specifically prohibited access as defined in the Policy; - c.
-The Policy's Exclusion of Loss Due to Virus or Bacteria does not apply to the business losses incurred by Plaintiff here; - d.
-The Orders trigger coverage; - e.
-The Policy provides coverage to Plaintiff for any current and future civil authority closures of business in California due to physical loss\or damage directly or indirectly from the Coronavirus under the Civil Authority coverage parameters; - f.
-The Policy provides business income coverage in the event that Coronavirus has directly or indirectly caused a loss or damage at the insured premises or immediate area of the Insured Property; and - g.
-Resolution of the duties, responsibilities and obligation of the parties is necessary as no adequate remedy at law exists and a declaration of the Court is needed to resolve the dispute and controversy. - 51.
-Plaintiff seeks a Declaratory Judgement to determine whether the Orders constitute a prohibition of access to Plaintiff's Insured Property as Civil Authority as defined in the Policy.
+The Policy's Exclusion of Loss Due to Virus or Bacteria does not apply to the business losses incurred by Plaintiff here that are proximately caused by the Civil Authority Orders issued in response to the COVID-19 pandemic; - d.
+The Civil Authorities' Orders trigger coverage under the terms of the Policy; - e.
+The Policy provides coverage to Plaintiff for any current and future civil authority closures of its businesses in New York due to physical loss\or damage directly or indirectly from the COVID-19 pandemic under the Civil Authority coverage parameters; and - f.
+The Policy provides business income coverage in the event that the COVID-19 pandemic directly or indirectly causes a loss or damage at the insured premises or immediate area of the Insured Properties. - g.

+50. Resolution of the duties, responsibilities and obligation of the parties is necessary as no adequate remedy at law exists and a declaration of the Court is needed to resolve the dispute and controversy.

+51. Plaintiff seeks a Declaratory Judgment to determine whether the Orders constitute a prohibition of access to Plaintiff's Insured Property as Civil Authority as defined in the Policy

-- 52. Plaintiff further seeks a Declaratory Judgement to affirm that the Order triggers coverage. - 53.
-Plaintiff further seeks a Declaratory Judgment to affirm that the Policy provides coverage to Plaintiff and the class for any current and future Civil Authority closures of businesses in the Commonwealth of Pennsylvania due to physical loss or damage from the Coronavirus and the policy provides business income coverage in the event that Coronavirus has caused a loss or damage at the Insured Property.
+52. Plaintiff further seeks a Declaratory Judgment to affirm that the Civil Authority Orders trigger coverage.

+53. Plaintiff further seeks a Declaratory Judgment to affirm that Defendant's Policies provide coverage to Plaintiff and the Class for any current and future business personal property losses, loss of business income, and extended special business income losses as a result of Civil Authority orders affecting the operation of their child day care business properties due to physical loss or damage caused by the COVID-19 pandemic.